Registrar of Deeds

 - Restrictive Covenants are the specific rules pertaining to a particular property

-- A Title Search, also known as an abstract, it is a comprehensive research process which analyzes property status information, including ownership, liens, deed, mortgages and history.
+- A Title Search, also known as an abstract, is a comprehensive research process which analyzes property status information, including ownership, liens, deed, mortgages and history.

 - The TMS Number (Tax Map Sequence Number), also known as a PID, is the reference number containing information necessary to identify and locate a particular property.